How to Sync Files & Folders between Computers over Network

-For teamwork or disaster recovery purposes, many people would like to sync files and folders between 2 or more computers keeping the data consistent and up-to-date.
+For teamwork or disaster recovery purposes, many people would like to sync files and folders between computers to keep the data consistent and up-to-date.
 But how to make it happen?

 The usual method is to manually copy folders to a USB drive, and then paste them to the destination computer.
 Once the source folder is modified, however, you have no choice but to copy the changed files again.

-To make things easier, you may want to directly sync folders over network, whether they are on the same network or not, and I'll introduce you to 3 easy ways in the following.
-Thus you don’t need a removable device, any changes in the source folder can be auto-synced to the destination.
+To make things easier, you may want to directly sync folders over network, and I'll introduce you 3 easy methods, so that you don’t need a removable device, any changes in the source folder can be auto-synced to the destination.